hobo71/hearthstone-remake/README.md

-A multiplayer remake of the game "Hearthstone", in the browser.
+A multiplayer remake of the game "Hearthstone", in the browser with socket.io and p5.js.

 # Hearthstone remake.
 ---------------------